alekstheod/nvim-dev/README.md

 ```

-  ### Vim-dev is a set of configurations for neovim which makes the developers life easier
+  ### nvim-dev is a set of configurations for neovim which makes the developers life easier